Table of Contents

 • Scenario:

 The AI generation is 100% correct.
-The user only needs to verify and approve.
+The user needs to verify.

 • Goal: